kailash-manasarovar/statement/docs/timeline/2022/december.md

 - At the concert, there was a moment where I saw the trumpet teacher (with his back to me) sitting in the front row watching the students of the orchestra play.
 I did not see his face but it seemed to be him.
 - To my left, I caught Domingo's eye.
 He was looking at me.
 - I knew the whole thing was a set up from that moment.
+- I think it's likely they wanted me to know because I could not know the full extent of the attack against me, and wouldn't for nearly three years more.

 ## Feeling unwell at home